What Are The Dimensions Of An End Dump Trailer?

 How do different loads affect trailer size?

 Different loads require different trailer sizes.
-Lighter but bulkier materials need higher sides to increase volume, while heavier, denser materials require shorter but reinforced structures to handle the weight.
+Lighter but bulkier materials need higher sides to increase volume.
+Heavier, denser materials require shorter but reinforced structures to handle the weight.

 How do environmental factors influence trailer size selection?